devops329/devops/instruction/grafanaK6/grafanaK6.md

 The login requests return 500, while the order requests returned 401.
 That makes sense because if you didn't authenticate then you won't be able to order a pizza.
 We can fix that in a minute, but let's continue looking at the results.

-If you click on the other options under the `PERFORMANCE INSIGHTS` you will see lots of details information.
-For example, the `ANALYSIS` tab contains graphs the help to understand the performance characteristics of the test.
+If you click on the other options under the `PERFORMANCE INSIGHTS` you will see lots of detailed information.
+For example, the `ANALYSIS` tab contains graphs that help to understand the performance characteristics of the test.
 Take some time and explore the meaning of each of the graphs.
 Notice that you can change the aggregation to be things like the average or a certain percentile.

 ![Analysis](analysis.png)